gofractally/psibase/doc/psidk/src/specifications/app-architecture/README.md

 # Psibase apps

 Psibase networks can host the full application stack.
-Rather than needing to rent your own web server for your app's server side component, you can simply create a psibase account which doubles as a domain name and can handle HTTP server requests.
+Rather than needing to rent your own web server for your app's server side component, you can simply create an account on a psibase network which doubles as a domain name and can even handle HTTP server requests.
 For example, if an infrastructure provider is hosting their psibase node at `my-node.com`, then an account `alice` could host content that is retrievable at `alice.my-node.com/`.
-Another psibase node on the same network will serve the same content at `alice.another-node.com`.
+Another psibase node in the same psibase network hosted at `another-node.com` will serve the same content at `alice.another-node.com`.

 # Psibase app components